libprima/prima/README_py_unix.txt

 1. Installation

-Note: You may need to replace 'python' with 'python3' in all the commands below if you use Python 3.

-1.1.
-Method 1: Installation via PyPI (recommended)
+PDFO can be installed via PyPI.

-Install pip in your system ( https://pip.pypa.io/en/stable/installing ).
+Install pip in your system ( https://pip.pypa.io/en/stable/installing/ ).
-Then install PDFO by the following command in a command shell (e.g., bash, zsh):
+Then execute

 python -m pip install pdfo

+in a command shell (e.g., bash).
+If your Python launcher is not python, adapt the command accordingly.
 If this command runs successfully, PDFO is installed.
-You can then test the installation by executing
+You may verify the installation by

 python -m unittest pdfo.testpdfo

-1.2.
-Method 2: Manual installation

-Download the source code package from https://www.pdfo.net .
-Decompressing the package, you will obtain a folder.
-In a command shell (e.g., bash, zsh), change your directory to this folder, and then install PDFO by running
+Alternatively, PDFO can be installed from the source code: download and decompress the source code package; you will obtain a folder containing setup.py; in a command shell, change your directory to this folder; then run either "python -m pip install ./" or "python setup.py install --user" to install PDFO (exclude the quotation marks).

-python -m pip install ./

-which needs pip ( https://pip.pypa.io/en/stable/installing ); alternatively,
-you can install PDFO using setup.py in the above-mentioned folder by running

-python setup.py install --user

-The installation can be tested by

-python -m unittest pdfo.testpdfo

 2. Usage